Food Health Lifestyle

 In addition to being a rich source of nutrients, sprouts have many other health benefits.

-Sprouts are an especially good source of vitamins C and K, both of which protect the immune system.
-In fact, vitamin K plays a role in reducing immune-mediated inflammation.
-And vitamin C is a known antioxidant, able to protect the body against environmental oxidative stresses and free radicals.
+Sprouts are an especially good source of vitamins C and K, which protect the immune system.
+Vitamin K plays a role in reducing immune-mediated inflammation, and vitamin C is a known antioxidant that protects the body against environmental oxidative stresses and free radicals.

 Sprouts also contain some vitamin A, which is an essential vitamin for enhancing immunity.